 One downside to being located on the banks of the River Blackwater is the fact that the track can be prone to frequent flooding.
 However, due to the course’s quick draining sandy subsoil and excellent drainage system, Cork is usually ready to race again within 48 hours of such an event.
 In general, the Mallow venue can be relied upon to produce good ground, which is regularly amongst the best available in the country during the winter months.
 Even with those floods, they rarely race on very soft or heavy ground around here, and those runners who enjoy better ground can be expected to fare well.

 There also seems to be couple of small windows of opportunity for favourite backers at this track; one over jumps and one on the flat.
-Again looking at recent seasons, backing the jolly in every handicap hurdle would have registered a 29% strike rate and small level stakes profit of £3.46, whilst doing so in all non-handicap flat races for runners aged four and older would have returned figures of 53% with a £7.16 level stakes profit.
+Again looking at recent seasons, backing the jolly in every handicap hurdle would have registered a 29% strike rate and a small level stakes net win of £3.46, whilst doing so in all non-handicap flat races for runners aged four and older would have returned figures of 53% with a £7.16 level stakes net win.